Ewin Tang: Recognition

 There was wide media coverage in response to Tang's work on the recommendation problem, which was perceived as eliminating one of the best examples of quantum speedup.
 Some researchers defended quantum computing approaches, such as Robert Young, director of the Quantum Technology Centre at Lancaster University, who said "If we hadn't invested in quantum computing, the quantum algorithm that inspired [Ms] Tang wouldn't have existed."
-Tang herself noted the divisive nature of comparing classical to quantum algorithms, and the trepidation of proving her algorithm to her adviser, "I started believing there is a fast classical algorithm, but I couldn’t really prove it to myself because Scott [Aaronson] seemed to think there wasn’t one, and he was the authority."
+Tang herself noted the divisive nature of comparing classical to quantum algorithms, and the trepidation of proving her algorithm to her advisor, "I started believing there is a fast classical algorithm, but I couldn’t really prove it to myself because Scott [Aaronson] seemed to think there wasn’t one, and he was the authority."

 In 2019, Tang was named as one of Forbes 30 Under 30 for developing a computing method "allowing regular computers to solve a particular problem as quickly as a quantum computer."

 In 2025, Tang received a Maryam Mirzakhani New Frontiers Prize for "developing classical analogs of quantum algorithms for machine learning and linear algebra, and for advances in quantum machine learning on quantum data."

+Personal life

+Tang's father is Liping Tang, a bioengineering professor at UT Arlington and CTO at Progenitec, a biotechnology startup.
+Her mother is Wen-Jing Hu, the founder and CEO of Progenitec.